-Your first machine (boot server) must boot from disk.
-Each other machine in the network may optionally boot from disk or over the network.
+Your first machine (the boot server) must boot from disk.
+Each other machine in the network may optionally boot from disk or over the network, from the disk of a boot server.
 It is possible to configure work stations without any disks what-so-ever, using only remote disk storage.